electron-userland/spectron/README.md

   and specify your app's main script path as the first argument in the `args` array.
 * `args` - Array of arguments to pass to the Electron application.
-* `chromeDriverArgs` - Array of arguments to pass to the ChromeDriver.
+* `chromeDriverArgs` - Array of arguments to pass to ChromeDriver.
   See [here](https://sites.google.com/a/chromium.org/chromedriver/capabilities) for details on the Chrome arguments.
 * `cwd`- String path to the working directory to use for the launched application.
 Defaults to `process.cwd()`.